+(Does Jackson like shrimp?
+He does.
+Whoa!)
 Hi, I'm Rick Steves, back with more of the best of Europe.
-This time we're on the beach, enjoying a good cold beer, and the shrimp's on the Barbie.
+This time we're down on the beach, got a good cold beer, and the shrimp's on the barbie.
 It must be…the best of Denmark.
 Thanks for joining us.
+(He likes that!)

-Denmark is small, flat and really well-organized.
-While its capital city Copenhagen is a thriving metropolis and the country has a vigorous economy, get out into the countryside and what the traveler finds is closer to cute.
+Denmark is small, flat, and really well organized.
+While the capital city, Copenhagen, is a thriving metropolis, and the country does has a vigorous economy, get out into the countryside, and what the traveler finds is closer to cute.

 We'll imagine sailing with the Vikings, marvel at the ultimate Lego creations, visit with one really old bog man and then one really big boy, drop in on a royal palace, picnic on a Danish beach, and explore a remote island by bike.
 And it's all linked by an awe-inspiring network roads and bridges.

-In the North of Europe, Denmark anchors Scandinavia to the Continent; it's made mostly of Jutland which juts up from Germany, and two major islands.
-Just outside of Copenhagen we'll tour Fredericksborg castle, then we'll visit Roskilde, Odense, Arhus and the Isle of Aero.
+In the north of Europe, Denmark anchors Scandinavia to the Continent; it's made mostly of Jutland which juts up from Germany, and two major islands.
+Just outside of Copenhagen we'll tour Fredericksborg Castle, then we'll visit Roskilde, Odense, Aarhus, and the isle of Ærø.

-While a small country today of just roughly 5 million, in the 16th century, the Danish empire included all of Scandinavia and stretched even into Germany.
+While just a small country today of roughly 5 million people, in the 16th century, the Danish empire included all of Scandinavia, and even stretched even into Germany.
 It had a fearsome military, and demanded respect from its neighbors.

 This was one of the king's favorite residences — with a suitably regal entry ringed by a moat designed more for swans than defense.

 In the audience room the king would receive important visitors.
-Paintings of Denmark's military victories over Sweden line the wall...reminding visiting VIPs of Denmark's power.
+Paintings of Denmark's military victories over neighboring Sweden line the walls…reminding visiting VIPs of Denmark's power.

 Christian IV wanted the grandest royal chapel in Europe.
-While it's always been a Lutheran church, here the uncharacteristically ornate decor celebrates the power of the king.
-The symbolism preaches its own theology: God blessed the Danes with a great king who they should obey.
+While it's always been a Lutheran church, here the uncharacteristically ornate decor celebrates the power of the earthly king.
+The symbolism preaches a royal theology: God blessed the Danes with a great king whom they should obey.